 52 goats at 21 kg each is 52 × 21 = 1092 kg total weight of goats

 To find the number of 4 ml doses required do:

 - 72.8 × 4 ml = 291.2 ml of wormer needed.

 Yes, David has enough wormer.

 Hopefully you will now be feeling confident with converting units of measure within the same system.
 You’ll need to know how to do this and be able to remember how to convert from one to another by multiplying or dividing.
-If you need further practice converting between units, please revisit the ‘Units of measure’ session in the Everyday Maths 1 course.

 In this section you have learned:

 - that different units are used for measurement